erasys/backend-trial-task/README.md

 ## Checking for compromised passwords (BONUS)

 Extend your script to check each password not only for validity but also if it has been compromised in the past.
 Consolidate the provided compromised-password API for this.

-You can find all information about it in the sub-folder _compromised-pw_.
+### Using the compromised password API

+There is a docker image available for you [on docker-hub](https://hub.docker.com/r/erasys/compromised-pw-api).
+It exposes a very simple API via port 5000.
+You can find the API documentation in the Swagger UI at https://erasys.github.io/backend-trial-task/ – **please browse `swagger-compromised.yml` to see the correct API definitions**.

 ## Sending the solution to us